CMMC Terms

 Attack Pattern

-Similar cyber events or behaviors that may indicate an attack has occurred or is occurring, resulting in a security violation or a potential security violation.
+Similar cyber events or behaviors may indicate an attack has occurred or is occurring, resulting in a security violation or a potential security violation.

 Attack Signature